sveeke/EasyDebianWebserver/README.md

 # SimpleDebianWebserver
-A simple Debian bashscript to create a basic webserver from a clean Debian 8 Jessie install.
+A simple Debian bash script to create a basic webserver from a clean Debian 8 Jessie install.

 *Note: the script is around version 0.91.
 I still need to add the automatic configuration of unattended-upgrades.
 The rest is fully functional though.*